 Coaching Client Commitments

 .
-Willingly, candidly, and openly collaborate with a coach to define and work toward personal goals,
+Candidly collaborate with a coach to define and progress toward personal goals,

 .
-Reflect on previous sessions or interactions, and how future conversations may be modified for greater impact,
+Reflect on previous interchanges, and how future conversations may be modified for greater impact,

 .
-Track progress toward goals, and report obstacles to progress,
+Track progress toward goals, and identify obstacles to progress,

 .
-Provide feedback on ways to optimize the value and relevance of coaching conversations,
+Provide feedback on ways to optimize the value of coaching conversations,

-To schedule a complimentary consultation with Kathryn Welds, PhD, ABPP, PCC – Consulting Organizational Psychologist + Coach:
+To schedule a complimentary consultation with Kathryn Welds, PhD, ABPP, PCC – Consulting Organizational Psychologist + Coach+ Reflective Coach Supervisor: